-Combine all ingredients in a large saucepan and stir frequently over high heat until mixture begins to boil, then reduce heat and simmer for 20 minutes, stirring occasionally.
+Combine all ingredients except cumin, oregano, and cilantro in a large pot and bring to a boil, stirring frequently, then reduce heat and simmer for 10 minutes.
+Add spices and simmer for another 20 minutes, stirring occasionally.
 Ladle hot salsa into pint jars, leaving 1/2-inch headspace.
 Adjust lids and process in a boiling-water canner for 15 minutes at 0–1,000 feet elevation, 20 minutes at 1,001–6,000 feet, and 25 minutes above 6,000 feet.

 Katie, a 35 minute processing time is TOO long for salsa- the reason your canned tomatoes need that long is because you don’t add a cup of vinegar.
 Do a quick Google search to find that all the reputable salsa recipes call for 15 minute processing time (extension services, and the Ball Blue Book are two)- even for the recipes that have tomato paste added.
 I know you said it will make you feel better to go longer, but there are good reasons not to: energy costs and over-cooking the salsa are two good ones.

 This recipe is great as long as you don’t use all of the cooking water when adding the vegetables to the blender.
 If you do, you’ll end up with the runny, watery “soup” that commenters above complained about.
 Spoon the boiled vegetables into the blender, then add the water from the pan *as needed* to liquify the ingredients.
 You need maybe half the amount of water that you boiled the ingredients with.
 And if it’s still too watery, simmer it for longer during the final stage until the consistency is right.
 I think the recipe should be re-worded a little to reflect this issue.